- ABA Groups

 (3) Participation in efforts to bring about change that resulted in a positive impact for the LGBT community and inspired others to act.

-E. Complete Submission Package - In order to be considered, all of the above items must be received by the Commission by the close of business, 6 p.m.
-ET (U.S.) on June 28, 2013.
+E. Complete Submission Package - In order to be considered, all of the above items must be received by the Commission by the close of business (6 p.m.
+ET) on May 30, 2014.

-A. Submission of materials: All materials other than the on-line Nomination Form must be submitted electronically & sent to: email@example.com
+A. Submission of materials: All materials must be submitted via e-mail & sent to: email@example.com

 B. Include the nominator's and the nominee's name in the subject line.